ivan-hc/AM/README.md

 The resulting `AM-*.AppImage` and its `.zsync` file are written to the `dist/` directory.

-> NOTE: The GitHub Actions workflow ([.github/workflows/appimage.yml](.github/workflows/appimage.yml)) rebuilds the AppImage every 3 days and publishes it as a GitHub release, so users can always get an up-to-date single file.
+> NOTE: The GitHub Actions workflow ([.github/workflows/appimage.yml](.github/workflows/appimage.yml)) is triggered when a new version-tagged GitHub release is published, and attaches the freshly built `AM-*.AppImage` files to that very release.
+This way the AppImage always ships all the bugfixes of the corresponding version of the script.

 -----------------------------------------------------------------------
 # Instructions for Linux Distro Maintainers